Generalised intermediate dimensions: Introduction

-Proposition~\ref{finitestability} also gives an example of a set to which the main result of Section~\ref{recoversection} can be applied.
-Theorem~\ref{recoverinterpolation} shows that for any compact subset of an appropriate space there is a family of functions $\Phi$ which fully interpolate between the Hausdorff and box dimensions.
-Thus the $\Phi$-intermediate dimensions can be used to `recover the interpolation' between these dimensions when the intermediate dimensions of a set are discontinuous at $\theta=0$, and so provide more refined geometric information than the intermediate dimensions alone.
-Moreover, there exists a single family of $\Phi$ which interpolate for both the upper and lower versions of the dimensions, and whose dimensions vary monotonically for all sets, but in Proposition~\ref{interpolatenotcts} we show that there does not generally exist a family for which the dimensions interpolate for a given set and also vary continuously for all other sets.
+Proposition~\ref{finitestability} also gives an example of a set to which the important result Theorem~\ref{recoverinterpolation} can be applied.
+Theorem~\ref{recoverinterpolation} shows that for every compact subset of an appropriate space there is a family of functions $\Phi$ which fully interpolate between the Hausdorff and box dimensions.
+Thus the $\Phi$-intermediate dimensions give finer geometric information about sets whose intermediate dimensions are discontinuous at $\theta=0$ by `recovering the interpolation' between Hausdorff and box dimension.
+Moreover, there exists a single family of $\Phi$ which interpolate for both the upper and lower versions of the dimensions, and whose dimensions vary monotonically for all sets, but in Proposition~\ref{interpolatenotcts} we show that it might not be possible to ensure that the dimensions vary continuously for all other sets.